trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 ```

 ### Load and explore data
 As we know in machine learning, raw data are always very messy.
 We need to understand the correlation between features in the dataset, visualize the data to get some insight from the data, and understand the distribution of the data.
-I will not go in-depth into that since it is a popular concept in Machine learning and there are lots of [resources](https://www.analyticsvidhya.com/blog/2016/01/guide-data-exploration/) that have done a comprehensive explanation.
+I will not go in-depth into that since it is a popular concept in Machine learning and there are a lot of [resources](https://www.analyticsvidhya.com/blog/2016/01/guide-data-exploration/) that have done a comprehensive explanation.

 ```python
 from azureml.core.compute import ComputeTarget, AmlCompute